ortoo/todo-hub/README.md

 > Naming things is the hardest part of software development - _James Sharp - Head of Engineering_

 When naming things, be explicit and make sure that the next person who looks at your code is able to read it.
-The code you wirte isn't just for the compiler, it's also for the next person.
+The code you write isn't just for the compiler, it's also for the next person.
 Keep that in mind.

 ## Getting Started